-Read what other Viator.com travelers think about the Bahamas East End and Lucayan National Park Tour.
+Read what other Viator.com travelers think about the Best Bahamas East End and Lucayan National Park Tour.
 What they loved, what they liked and what they think could be improved, it's all here to help you make the most of your next trip.

 Kevin, the tour guide and driver was fantastic.
 He was funny and interesting.
 We got a good over view of Freeport.
 The Lucayan park beach was the best.
 It was soooooo clear and white sand.
 The walk around the park was very relaxing.
 I would take this tour again and highly recommend that anyone who is out doorsy take this tour.